Dynamics365/dynamics365.github.io/_posts/2017-04-10-OOPs_Concept.md

 Inheritance is used to reuse the code.
 In Protected Internal Access modifier section we have already seen an example program for Inheritance.
 Inheritance is nothing but accessing and using all base class variable and methods in the Derived Class.
 Inheritance can be

+  * **Single level Inheritance**

-  * Single level Inheritance: With one Base class and one derived Class for example.
+With one Base class and one derived Class for example.

 {% highlight csharp %}
 public class baseClass